kragen/derctuo/sentential-database.md

 later infer a fourth child of X.  The result involves not only adding "X has 4 children" to the database of known facts, but also *retracting* "X has 3 children".
-So something like stratification is necessary to provide the aggregation feature.
+So something like stratification is necessary to provide the aggregation feature, at least without a lot of wasted work, possible nondeterminism (where the result depends on what order the rules were applied in), and possible nontermination.
+(See the section below about dynamical systems, though, for other sources of nontermination.)

 Scalar formulas
 ---------------